 By cutting the canes at the different lengths I will get new growth and blooms all along the plant from the base all the way to the top.

-If you only have 1 or 2 vines coming from the ground instead of the many like I have on this one, cutting it to about 6 inches of the ground will encourage your clematis to send up more vines from the root and is well worth cutting back the first couple of years you have it.
+If you only have 1 or 2 vines coming from the ground, cut it to about 6 inches from the ground.
+Cutting it will encourage your clematis to send up more vines from the root.

 What did I do With the Last Vine?